<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Can I migrate existing spreadsheet data into a new platform?
 Yes, in most cases.
 Tractivity includes a dedicated data migration process as part of onboarding, so historical stakeholder records, contacts and engagement history come across rather than starting from zero.
 The cleaner the existing spreadsheet, the faster the migration, though messy data can usually be cleaned up during the import.

-Do I need a dedicated SRM platform, or will a CRM do the job?
 It depends on what you're managing.
 If the goal is tracking whether someone will buy something, a CRM is the right tool.
-If the goal is tracking relationships, sentiment and engagement history across multiple projects and teams, most organisations find a CRM's data model doesn't fit, because it was built for pipeline, not relationships.
+If the goal is tracking relationships, sentiment and engagement history across multiple projects and teams, a CRM will need configuration work to get there, because its standard data model is built around a pipeline rather than an engagement record.

 avatar